Alexsimulation/pulsar-classifier/README.md

 ## Network structure
 It's a simple multi-layer perceptron classifier.
 All layers are fully connected layers, and the nodes use the sigmoid activation function.
 The network learns using backpropagated batch gradients, using the log loss function.
-1. Inputs : 8 nodes
+1. Input : 8 nodes
 2. Hidden : 16 nodes
 3. Hidden : 8 nodes
 4. Output : 1 node